LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-201-plus.md

 Keleri will give the group a starter Eldamon for completing the Gauntlight.

 ## Session 208.
 2024 March 10th Sunday + 4710 AR Erastus 28th + Gaunt-light part 17.

+New players:
+Goat.
+Patrick.
+Zoli.

+Setting up new players.
+New players ready:
+- Patrick.